appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::info

-You should replace the `DEST_REGISTRY_URL` variable as your needs.
+You should replace the `DEST_REGISTRY_URL` variable per your needs.

-Lets assume that the URL of your `Nexus` proxy registry is `registry.spacetech.com:8083` and your pull command without image name is `registry.spacetech.com:8083/appcircle/docker-registry`.
+Let's assume that the URL of your Sonatype Nexus proxy registry is

+- `registry.spacetech.com:8083`

+and your container image pull command without an image name is

+- `registry.spacetech.com:8083/appcircle/docker-registry`

-Then your `DEST_REGISTRY_URL` should be `registry.spacetech.com:8083/appcircle/docker-registry`.
+Then the **`DEST_REGISTRY_URL`** should be like below:

+- `registry.spacetech.com:8083/appcircle/docker-registry`

 :::

-- Set the script permissions.
+- Make the `pull-images.sh` script file executable.

 ```bash
 chmod +x pull-images.sh
 ```

-- Pull the images one by one.
+- Run the script to pull all the container images one by one.

 ```bash
 ./pull-images.sh